Guide to Adopting a Dog From a Shelter

 Why Must You Undergo a Yard Inspection?

-As previously mentioned, an adoptive family could be the best animal lovers on the planet, however, what if they own a pool, no fence and live near a busy street?
+As previously mentioned, an adoptive family could be the best animal lovers on the planet, however, what if they own a pool, have no fence and live near a busy street?
 The dog can get run over or drown.
 Or, it might get lost and live the miserable life of a stray.

 When an inspector arrives, these are the basic things they will consider: